 Contact Flood Services Canada for Flooded Basement Restoration in Toronto

 Time is of the essence when dealing with water removal in a Toronto basement.
 This is why companies like Flood Services Canada are so important.
 Our quick-response teams can arrive quickly to the problem site and begin drying your home and recovering any damaged belongings with precision and professionalism.
 We have helped homes and businesses across the GTA and will use the best techniques, personnel, and technology to ensure your home is clean, safe, and dry as quickly as possible.
-To reach our emergency hotline, call us at (416) 999-3930, or dial toll-free #247 from your cellphone.
+To reach our emergency hotline, call us at (416) 999-3930.
 Our main office can also provide you with more information on water damage services and useful tips for different types of cleanup scenarios.

 Latest posts by Chad Vanvari (see all)